arteeh/pinetime/README.md

 Color | Hex
 ------|-----
-Text | #d1cbc9
+White | #e6e6e6
-Text alt.| #e6e6e6
+Grey | #c0c0c0
-Background | #6cfc6a (Is the designated 'transparent' color, will be skipped when drawing.
-See 'Drawing images'.
-Or just use the default?)
+Green | #6cfc6a (Is the designated 'transparent' color, will be skipped when drawing.
+See 'Drawing images')